 Want a place away from the horde of tourists?
 Check.
 Want peace and quiet in the ever-bustling Goa?
 Check.
 Want privacy, luxury, and a Goa that is hidden like a gem?
 Check, check and check!
 Though heavy on the wallet, The Postcard Velha will check everything on your list of a different and peaceful Goa holiday.
 The hotel is located in old Goa, or Velha Goa in Portuguese, which is how it got its name.

 The hotel is a colonial structure, and its white arches and tiled roof blend in well with the greenery of the 2-acre estate on which it is located.
-There’s only 6 rooms, so you know your stay will be peaceful.
+There are only 6 rooms, so you know your stay will be peaceful.

 The Banyan rooms overlook the massive 300-year-old banyan tree in the garden, while the Mandovi has sweeping views of the surrounding hillocks and the delta formed by the Mandovi river.
 All rooms are airy and spacious, with balconies to further enhance the views.